mkd018210/SVG-Logo-Maker/README.md

 Description: The application allows the user to put in the color, shape, and text color of their logo.

-Challenges: The challenges I had were getting the logos to come up the right way.
+Challenges: The challenges I had were getting the logos to come up the right way and running the tests.

 Future Development: For future development I would like to add more shapes to choose from.

 Motivation: My motivation was to make an application that where people can make their own logos exactly how they want them.

-Success:
+Success: I was able to get the questions to come up when running the code in the command line.

 Contributors: I used code from our class activities and then changed the information to go with my application.

+Command Line Photo
+./images/logocommandline

 User Story:
 AS a freelance web developer